ruitaiS/capstone-1/README.md

 # Movie Recommendations:

 TODO:
-* Section explaining how test / train was selected, since the partition functionw as rewritten.
-Instead say the charts were developed using fold 1 of the K, and that the full K folds were used for regularization tuning.
-Then the entire edx set was used for lm and sgd training, and for final evaluation
 * mention how weights were tuned for w and lambda
 * Redo results and graphs for simple algorithms using fold_index 1
 * Mention the lm and matrix factorization approaches you took, which unfortunately did not yield positive results / took too far too long to run.